Money & Me: 'I am a CA & CEO today, but growing up in a very financially challenged family, money for me was the scarcest commodity'

 Without thinking of the package it offered, I came to Mumbai from Kolkata in an 'unreserved train compartment' taking the famous Gitanjali Express.

 My over-enthusiastic self did not do the maths of the remuneration.
 Soon I realized that the Management Trainee stipend was a paltry Rs 750 per month approx $12.
 Of this, Rs 300 had to go for a bed in a Prabhadevi apartment.

 Tough days lasted the first 18 months of the traineeship and once confirmed as a 'Manager', things changed almost overnight...and the rest, as they say, is history

 How did you finance your studies?

 Funding for my studies was a major struggle.
-With little money for food and clothing, obviously my parents did not have available surplus for books.
+With little money for food and clothing, obviously, my parents did not have an available surplus for books.
 And that too, for two siblings.

 My favorite method of studies was to borrow books from my friends.
 As I progressed with my studies, I started coaching privately students of a few batches junior to me.
 That gave me useful bucks to buy a few more books.